Building Design Systems: Complete 2026 Guide

 A design system is a collection of reusable components, design tokens, and guidelines that ensure consistency across products.
-Start with color, typography, and spacing tokens before building components.
-This approach creates a solid foundation that scales across teams and products while maintaining visual and functional consistency.
+Start with tokens before components to build a foundation that scales.

 TL;DR: Start with design tokens (colors, spacing, typography), build atomic components (buttons, inputs), document usage patterns in Storybook, and version your system like software.
-For AI-assisted development, create an llms.txt file documenting your components and tokens so AI generates consistent, on-brand UI.
+For AI-assisted development, create an llms.txt file so AI generates consistent, on-brand UI.

 What Is a Design System?

-1. Design Tokens: The foundational values (colors, spacing, typography, shadows)
+1. Design Tokens: Foundational values (colors, spacing, typography, shadows)

-2. Components: Reusable UI building blocks built on those tokens
+2. Components: UI building blocks built on those tokens

 3. Documentation: Guidelines for when and how to use everything